IN CONVERSATION WITH: INTERIOR DESIGNER,

 Coffee table book you always recommend?

 It’s a new book by Retrouvius which is all about their work and sustainable design.
-I love how they reuse materials in such a considered way creating super high end interiors with materials that would have otherwise been wasted.
+I love how they reuse materials in such a considered way creating super high-end interiors with materials that would have otherwise been wasted.

 Sketchpad or digital tools, what comes first?